Play, Be, C: The Glaciologist

 Resilient because they need to be able work in cold and windy conditions.
 They need to be quick to recover and get back out in the cold again each day.

-Our suggested book for this Unit if you are using it in the winter is The Not-So-Perfect Penguin by Steve Smallman which has a Google Books page will link you to retailers and local libraries.
+Our suggested book for this Unit if you are using it in the winter is The Not-So-Perfect Penguin by Steve Smallman.
+The Google Books page will link you to retailers and local libraries.

 These adult led activities and provocations will support the introduction of the glaciologist career to the children in your setting.